-U.S. indigenous languages * Native American cultures * What's new on our site today!
+U.S. indigenous languages * Indian culture * What's new on our site today!

-This is our collection of links to Apalai folktales and traditional stories that can be read online.
-We have indexed our Native American legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Apalais, the traditional stories of other Apalaibean tribes like the Wayana and Carib tribes are very similar.
+This is our index of Apalai folktales and traditional stories that can be read online.
+We have organized our Native American legends section by tribe to make them easier to locate; however, variants on the same story are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+In particular, though these legends come from the Apalais, the mythology of other Caribbean tribes like the Wayana and Carib tribes are very similar.

 Enjoy the stories!
-If you would like to recommend an Apalai legend for this page or think one of the ones on here should be removed, please contact us and let us know.
+If you would like to recommend an Apalai legend for this page, please let us know.

 Important Apalai Mythological Figures

-˜Mopo and Ikujuri (also spelled Ikujuli, Kujuri, Kujuli, and other ways.)
-These are the two creator gods of the Apalai tribe.
+Mopo and Ikujuri: These are the two creator gods of the Apalai tribe.
 Together, they created humans, adapted the world for them to live on, and taught them Apalai culture.

 Apalai Indian Folklore